Canada's women to face Swedes for gold

 Sweden, seeking a third successive gold, survived a scare to edge Switzerland 7-5 in the other semifinal.

-Switzerland led 5-4 with eight of the 10 ends completed and could have stolen victory with the last stone but skip Mirjam Ott agonizingly failed to take the chance.
+Switzerland led 5-4 with eight of the 10 ends completed and could have stolen victory with the last stone but skip Mirjam Ott agonisingly failed to take the chance.

 "The only thing we could do was just sit there and hope that the rock was heavy, and it was," said Sweden's Maria Wennerstroem.